avito-tech/avito-android/docs/content/test_framework/Snackbar.md

 appeared yet.

 **How our library works?** \
-We remember all snackbar showings intentions through the test and give you an ability to check that snackbar showing history.
+We keep all Snackbar showings intentions through the test and give you the ability to check that snackbar showing history.

 ???+ warning ""
     All snackbar assertions only checks an *intention* to show a snackbar, e.g. a function call, not a real view render.<br/>